fermb00-Aurora/News-Recommender-System---MIND-Dataset/README.md

 The project was developed by:

-- Beatriz Leitão
+- Fernando Moreno
-- Louis Ritz
+- Filippo Lisanti
-- Sachin Nair
+- Christopher Stephan
-- Vasco Oliveira
+- Sofia Depoortere
-- Y Chi Cindy Lange
+- Hugo Bojórquez

 We would also like to thank Microsoft for providing the necessary resources and data for this project.